To Keep Your Balance, you Must Keep Moving. Say Goodbye to a Sedentary Lifestyle.

 Ways to Add Movement to Your Daily Routine

-• Set a movement alarm every 30 or more minutes to remind you.
+Set a movement alarm every 30 minutes or more to remind you.

-• Take regular breaks to move a little while working in front of the computer or watching TV.
+Take regular breaks to move a little while working in front of the computer or watching TV.
 It can be a short walk to the kitchen to get a glass of drink, a couple of body movements, or even a brief dance.

-• Walk and talk.
+Walk and talk.
 You don't have to sit while talking, even if you frequently use your phone for work and personal calls.

 How do I start moving more?
 In summary, everyday movement is effortlessly simple.

-You should start with something simple, like an easy walk.
+Start with something simple, like an easy walk.

 Everyday movements are fundamental to daily living.
 Sit less, move more!